Sri Lanka's nice-guy president channels his inner Machiavelli

 Sirisena’s political machinations may, however, test the SLFP to breaking point.
 Rajapaksa, 69, has ruled out retirement, increasing the risk of a more abrupt political realignment, or even a party split.

-“Some MPs will recognise that the Rajapaksas are running helter-skelter under corruption allegations,” said a senior government minister.
-“They will realise where the power is - with Maithripala Sirisena.”
+“Some MPs will recognize that the Rajapaksas are running helter-skelter under corruption allegations,” said a senior government minister.
+“They will realize where the power is - with Maithripala Sirisena.”

 Additional reporting by Shihar Aneez; Editing by Paritosh Bansal and Will Waterman